3. The University and the Community

 Circumstances That May Lead to the Issuance of a Long-Term Notice

-If an individual has engaged in conduct by way of repeated minor offenses, repeated trespasses, or a serious offense, such that his or her presence on campus constitutes (i) a threat to the safety or property of University members or (ii) a disruption to the regular and/or essential operations of University activities or facilities, the following officials (or their designees) may issue a Long-Term Notice declaring the individual Persona Non Grata (PNG) for a defined (or indefinite) period of time: the executive vice president, the dean of the faculty, the vice president for campus life, the dean of the Graduate School, or the vice president for human resources.
+If an individual has engaged in conduct by way of repeated minor offenses, repeated trespasses, or a serious offense, such that the individual's conduct or presence on campus poses (i) a threat to the safety or property of University members or (ii) a disruption to the regular and/or essential operations of University activities or facilities, the following officials (or their designees) may issue a Long-Term Notice declaring the individual Persona Non Grata (PNG) for a defined (or indefinite) period of time: the executive vice president, the dean of the faculty, the vice president for campus life, the dean of the Graduate School, the vice president for human resources, or the vice provost for institutional equity and diversity.

 Long-Term Notice Review Process